-PHNOM PENH, Cambodia — The Cambodian government has agreed to raise the minimum wage for workers in the garment and footwear industry, a move likely aimed at winning their support ahead of a general election next year.
+PHNOM PENH, Cambodia — Cambodia’s government has agreed to raise the minimum wage for workers in the garment and footwear industry, a move likely aimed at winning their support ahead of a general election next year.
 The industry, the country’s biggest export earner, employs more than 700,000 people.

 The workers’ ability to mobilize in the streets has long been a concern for the government, with workers often playing a major role in political protests, not just labor campaigns.

-Four years ago, a union campaign to double the then-minimum wage of $80 resulted in clashes with police and a crackdown on public protests.
-In early 2014, at least four people were killed and more than 20 injured when police in the outskirts of Phnom Penh opened fire to break up a protest by striking garment workers.
+Four years ago, a union campaign to double the then minimum wage of $80 resulted in clashes with police and a crackdown on public protests.
+In early 2014, at least four people were killed and more than 20 injured when police on the outskirts of Phnom Penh opened fire to break up a protest by striking garment workers.

-Wages in Cambodia remain low by international standards, largely because of pressures to compete with other low-cost production centers such as Bangladesh and Vietnam.
+Wages in Cambodia remain low by international standards, largely because of pressure to compete with other low-cost producers such as Bangladesh and Vietnam.
 The minimum wage had been set at $100 for 2014, $128 for 2015, $140 for 2016 and $153 this year.